MohammadFeyzian/kotlin-practice-collections/README.md

 - filterValues – Filter only the values.
 - flatMap – Flatten a map into a sequence of entries.

+### Checking & Finding Entries
+- containsKey – Check if the map contains a key.
+- containsValue – Check if the map contains a value.
+- any – Check if any entry satisfies a condition.
+- all – Check if all entries satisfy a condition.
+- none – Check if no entries satisfy a condition.
+- firstNotNullOfOrNull - Finds the first entry that matches a given condition or null.

 In progress...